abpframework/abp/docs/en/UI/Angular/Component-Replacement.md

 </ul>
 ```

-Open `app.component.ts` in `src/app` folder and modify as shown below:
+Open `app.component.ts` in `src/app` folder and modify it as shown below:

 ```js
 import { ..., AddReplaceableComponent } from '@abp/ng.core'; // imported AddReplaceableComponent